 |“Science tells us that the COVID-19 virus can spread in ALL AREAS.
 That includes areas that are hot and humid.
 In any weather, you must protect yourself if you live in, or travel to, a place where people have COVID-19.
 The best way to protect yourself is by cleaning your hands often.
 By doing this you get rid of viruses that may be on your hands.
 You also avoid infection that could take place by then touching your eyes, mouth, and nose.”|

 We uploaded the new text and we can see that its grade level is 4.7.
 This paragraph is now accessible to all.

 The healthcare industry has had to adapt very swiftly to the new and changing climate.
 Doctors have started treating patients remotely.
 CNBC reports that “Hospitals have set up chat bots, symptom checkers and telemedicine tools virtually overnight”.
 And the Centers for Medicare and Medicare Services (CMS) have had to communicate the new services to their members.
 Their press release opens with the sentence:

 |“Under President Trump’s leadership, the Centers for Medicare & Medicaid Services (CMS) has broadened access to Medicare telehealth services so that beneficiaries can receive a wider range of services from their doctors without having to travel to a healthcare facility.”|

-We analyzed this sentence with VT Readability.
+We analyzed this sentence with VT Writer.
 It has a whopping 40 words, and a grade level of 23.
 The reader would need 23 years of education to easily understand this sentence.
 It’s pitched at doctorate level.
 It includes unnecessarily long words such as “beneficiaries”, “broadened” and “healthcare facility”.
 Also – do people understand the term “telehealth”?
 This is a brand new service.
 And should be explained.

 Remember that Medicare serves U.S. citizens who are 65 years old or over.
 In our